Social Service Component

-The Center for International Studies at Angelo State University aims to integrate sustainability efforts such as environmental concerns and the War on Hunger as an important component to ASU’s study abroad programs.
+The ASU Center for International Studies aims to integrate sustainability efforts, such as environmental concerns and the War on Hunger, as an important component to ASU’s study abroad programs.

-Students participating in an ASU Study Abroad Program are required to give five hours of service to the local community prior to departure and/or fulfill a five-hour service component while on their study abroad program.
-Verification of service must be completed.
+Students participating in an ASU study abroad program are required to give five hours of service to the local community prior to departure and/or fulfill a five-hour service component while on their study abroad program.
+Verification of your service must be completed.

 Course Substitution Form

 All students participating in a study abroad program have to complete a Course Substitution Form that needs to be signed by their respective department heads and deans.
 The Course Substitution Form will show how the study abroad courses will count toward your degree.

 The CIS strongly recommends you discuss and complete the Course Substitution Form with your program director and/or academic advisor prior to agreeing to participate in your selected study abroad program.

 Emergency Medical Treatment Form

 All provisionally accepted study abroad students have to sign an Emergency Medical Treatment Form and bring the signed hard copy to the Center for International Studies.

 Health Clearance Form